Open Positions

 job information

-Applications must be submitted to the University online and must include a one-page cover letter, curriculum vitae, teaching, research and diversity statements, and names and addresses of at least three references.
+Applications must be submitted at https://jobs.uic.edu/, and must include a 1-page cover letter, curriculum vitae, teaching, research and diversity statements, and names and addresses of at least three references.
 Links to a professional website such as Google Scholar or Research Gate are recommended.
 Applicants may contact the faculty search committee at cs-tt-search@uic.edu for more information.
+For fullest consideration, applications must be submitted by November 30, 2022.
+Applications will be accepted until the positions are filled.

-The Department of Computer Science at UIC, which is expected to hire between 15 and 25 new faculty in the next five years, has 42 tenure-system faculty, five research faculty with strong and broad research agendas, and 17 clinical/teaching faculty.
+The Department of Computer Science at UIC, which is expected to hire between 15 and 25 new faculty in the next 5 years, has 42 tenure-system faculty, 5 research faculty with strong and broad research agendas, and 17 clinical/teaching faculty.
 The department is committed to building a diverse faculty preeminent in its missions of research, teaching, and service to the community.
 Candidates who have experience engaging with a diverse range of faculty, staff, and students, and contributing to a climate of inclusivity are encouraged to discuss their perspectives on these subjects in their application materials.

 UIC is a major public research university (Carnegie R1) with about 3,100 faculty and 34,000 students.
 UIC is committed to increasing access to education, employment, programs, and services for all.
 UIC is committed to supporting the success of dual-career couples.